kjpark/gridcard/README.md

-# Quest Diagnostics Gridcard
+# Qwest Gridcard
-a tool to speed up login to Quest SSO
+a tool to speed up login to Qwest SSO

 # Use
 after cloning / copying the code...